arantespp/arantespp.com/posts/blog/the-feynman-mental-model-technique.md

 > 3. Identify gaps in your explanation.
 If you're struggling to explain clearly, go back to the material.
 > 4. Review, organize and simplify.

 The [Feynman Technique's](/zettel/the-feynman-technique) benefit is that it helps us assemble the puzzle.
 When we force ourselves to explain some topic to a child, we need to remove all complexities of our arguments and figure out how to create the best connections.
 We can choose the least amount of information that doesn't increase the complexity but gives the most important overview of that topic—the [Pareto Principle](zettel/pareto-principle).
-We can explain using 20% of the pieces, and they give our listener 80% of the topic overview.
+We can explain using 20% of the pieces, and they give our listeners 80% of the topic overview.
 We don't need to talk about the massive amount of blue pieces of our puzzle representing the sky as they aggregate less information density to the picture.

 ## Mental Models